mrGnost/Kotlin-RGB-Lamp-Controller/README.md

 Introduction
 ------------

-This application is based on several tutorials from web and on the java app I developed several years ago as a controller for my RGB lamp.
+This application is based on several tutorials from web and the java app I developed several years ago for my RGB lamp.
 It provides convenient functionality for picking colors and sending their codes to the lamp via bluetooth.

 Screenshots